-At Lumina we're studying the impact of an education and training program announced last year by the nation's largest employer.
-Walmart, with more than 1.3 million employees, is supporting access to college and university degree programs with coaching and financial support, and Lumina is working with the company and with an analytic firm to study how that investment pays off for both Walmart and its employees.
+At Lumina we’re studying the impact of an education and training program announced last year by the nation’s largest employer.
+Walmart, with more than 1.3 million employees, is supporting access to college and university degree programs with coaching and financial support, and Lumina is working with the company and with an analytic firm to study how the investment pays off for both Walmart and its employees.

 Other companies have found the value in growing talent through educational support.
 Discover Financial Services last fall announced its Discover College Commitment which covers 100 percent of select bachelor’s degrees.
 Disney, Lowes, and Taco Bell are among a select group of other companies partnering with Guild Education to offer such programs.
 We’ll be watching closely to see how these efforts impact completion rates for all students, and if they help to address gaps by race and ethnicity.